Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: The Mark-0 Model

 As far as monetary policy is concerned, we assume that the Central Bank sets the baseline interest rate, $\rho_0$, via a classical Taylor rule based on observed (realized) inflation $\pi_{\text{ema}}$:

 with reaction strength $\phi_\pi$.
-The baseline rate $\rho_0$ is then translated into a time-dependent rate on loans, $\rho_\ell(t)$, and deposits, $\rho_d(t)$, adjusting for the cost of bankruptcies \citep[see][for more details]{GualdiEtAl2017MonetaryPolicyDarka, SharmaEtAl2020WshapedRecoveryCOVIDa}.
-In this paper, we do not consider a double mandate for the Central Bank as in \cite{GualdiEtAl2017MonetaryPolicyDarka}, instead focusing only on inflation.
+The baseline rate $\rho_0$ is then translated into a time-dependent rate on loans, $\rho_\ell(t)$, and deposits, $\rho_d(t)$, adjusting for the cost of bankruptcies.{These interest rates are defined as

+with the positive cash balance $\mathcal{E}^+(t) = \sum_i \max(\mathcal{E}_i, 0)$ and firms total debt $\mathcal{E}^-(t) = -\sum_i \min(\mathcal{E}_i, 0)$.
+The parameter $f$ determines how the consequences of defaults are allocated to lenders and depositors, interpolating between the costs borne entirely by borrowers ($f$ = 1) and those shouldered entirely by depositors ($f$ = 0).} In this paper, we do not consider a double mandate for the Central Bank as in \cite{GualdiEtAl2017MonetaryPolicyDarka}, instead focusing only on inflation.
 We will comment about this below, as strict inflation control may turn out to be highly detrimental to unemployment.

-Finally, we allow inflation expectation anchoring to evolve dynamically via\footnote{Note that in our previous paper (\cite{BouchaudEtAl2018OptimalInflationTargeta}), the anchoring parameter $\tau^T$ was assumed to be time independent, a case we will call ``Anchored Trust'' henceforth.}
+Finally, we allow inflation expectation anchoring to evolve dynamically via\footnote{Note that in our previous paper (\cite{BouchaudEtAl2018OptimalInflationTargeta}), the anchoring parameter $\tau^T$ was assumed to be time independent, a case we will call ``Anchored Expectation'' henceforth.}

 This equation aims at capturing the fact that the degree of expectation anchoring depends on how closely the realised inflation actually matches the Central Bank target.
 This is factored into an exponentially weighted moving average with memory time $\approx \omega^{-1}$: realized and target inflation must differ significantly, and for sufficiently long times, for agents to lose trust in the Central Bank.
 A larger $\alpha_I$ means economic agents lose trust in the Central Bank more abruptly as the gap between realized inflation and inflation target becomes significant.
 We have included the factor $\phi_\pi$ in the denominator to emphasize the fact that stronger commitment of the Central Bank should decrease the sensitivity of anchoring on realized inflation, but of course this extra factor can be reabsorbed into $\alpha_I$.